-- Human diseases, including both medical and surgical aspects - Public dental health with an emphasis on disease prevention and epidemiology, as well as on the care of special needs patients - Children's dental health which includes orthodontics (braces) and dental care specific to children
+- Human diseases, including both medical and surgical aspects - Public dental health with an emphasis on disease prevention and epidemiology, as well as on the care of special needs patients

-- Restorative dentistry which involves fillings and crowns, periodontology which includes treatment for gum disease - Prosthodontics which involves the various type of artificial replacements for missing teeth
+- Children's dental health which includes orthodontics (braces) and dental care specific to children - Restorative dentistry which involves fillings and crowns, periodontology which includes treatment for gum disease - Prosthodontics which involves the various type of artificial replacements for missing teeth - Experimental design, data collection and analysis

 In keeping with the PBL style curriculum a wide variety of assessment methods are used in all years.
-There are end of term integrated written assessments, practical tests, skills tests of competence, clinical examinations, written reports and oral/verbal presentations.
+There are end-of-term integrated written assessments, practical tests, skills tests of competence, clinical examinations, written reports and oral/verbal presentations.
 The written assessments include short essay, short answer and multiple choice type questions.

-The Dental School at Trinity is involved in the SOCRATES exchange programme, which allows for exchange of students in the fourth year with certain European dental schools.
-Between the fourth and fifth dental years some student undertake voluntary placements in a wide variety of international locations such as developing countries.
+Students in the fourth year can participate in a SOCRATES exchange programme with dental schools in Norway, Sweden, Spain and the UK.
+Between the fourth and fifth dental years some students undertake voluntary placements in a wide variety of international locations such as developing countries.